PaddlePaddle/PaddleSpeech/docs/source/introduction.md

     - attention decoding (used in Transformer and Conformer)
     - attention rescoring (used in Transformer and Conformer)

-Speech-to-Text helps you training the ASR model very simply.
+Speech-to-Text helps you train the ASR model very simply.

 ### Text-to-Speech
 TTS mainly consists of components below: